- 1 Importance of storage and conditioning canola

 |Source: Natural Air Grain Drying.
 SAF.|

-Work conducted by Prairie Agricultural Machinery Institute in 2017 determined that models of airflow dynamics and static pressure are applicable in bins up to 25,000 bushels in size.
+Research by the Prairie Agricultural Machinery Institute in 2017 determined that models of airflow dynamics and static pressure are applicable in bins up to 25,000 bushels in size.

 This research investigated the impact on airflow and static pressure of gravity spread (to reduce the peak and evenly distribute chaff and fines throughout the bulk) and non-spread (e.g. traditionally augered) canola in 25,000 bushel bins.
-The gravity spreader provided a more level surface than the traditionally loaded surface (but it wasn’t totally level, as expected).
-Actual airflow rates were lower in the spread (non-peaked) grain.
-Static pressure values were less than what models would’ve predicted.
+The gravity spreader provided a more level surface than the traditionally loaded surface and actual airflow rates were lower in the uniformly spread (non-peaked) grain.
+Static pressure values were less than what models would have predicted.
 There is no indication that the spread (non-peaked) canola provided any benefit to airflow and conditioning.

 It was determined that the typical 10 horsepower centrifugal fans available for single phase power were not adequate to condition canola in a 25,000 bushel bin.
-After filling to about 17,000 bushels, or 70 per cent full, two 10 horsepower centrifugal fans operating in parallel had reached their Static pressure at which the air can no longer flow through the depth of grain in bulk storage. and a single 10 horsepower centrifugal fan was nearing its Static pressure at which the air can no longer flow through the depth of grain in bulk storage..
+After filling to about 17,000 bushels, or 70 per cent full, two 10 horsepower centrifugal fans operating in unison had reached their Static pressure at which the air can no longer flow through the depth of grain in bulk storage.
+More and a single 10 horsepower centrifugal fan was nearing its Static pressure at which the air can no longer flow through the depth of grain in bulk storage.
+More.
 Fan requirements may be limited by single phase power for large bins.
-Without upgrading fans and/or power, under filling bin space may be necessary to adequately condition the top layers of the bin 41.
+Without upgrading fans and/or power, under filling bin space may be necessary to adequately condition the top layers of the bin 38.

 Grain storage bags

 Grain storage bags have some advantages over traditional storage infrastructure.
 The initial investment is lower and they can be placed in the immediate area of harvest, limiting transportation requirements.
-They also allow for additional storage space for temporary leased land or added land without large capital investments and their size can be altered based on necessary requirements.
-However, they have disadvantages too.
-The bags cannot be reused, so long term cost and waste can be substantial, they can be prone to damage from rodents and wildlife, and monitoring and conditioning can be difficult.
+Grain bags also allow for additional storage space for temporary leased land or added land without large capital investments and their size can be altered based on what is required.
+However, there are disadvantages too.
+Grain bags cannot be reused, so long term cost and waste can be substantial, they can be prone to damage from rodents, wildlife, and humans and monitoring and conditioning can be difficult.
+There is also a required investment in equipment to load and unload grain bags.

 Storage grain bags are typically made up of three-layer polyethylene membranes, 235 micrometres (µm) thick.
 They typically hold between 200 to 300 tonnes of grain, measuring 2.7 to 3.0 metres in diameter, and between 60 and 76.2 metres long.
 Grain can be loaded into the bags at a rate of 200 tonnes per hour and unladed at 180 tonnes per hour using specialized equipment.

 Preparation and careful selection of the storage site for bags is important, considering wildlife and rodent activity, drainage and seasonal access.
-Application of agricultural lime (calcium carbonate) has been shown to be effective against rodents 42.
+Application of agricultural lime (calcium carbonate) has been reported to be effective against rodents 39.

 It is expected that initial loading temperature will have an impact on these safe storage guidelines, as the canola in this research was loaded at approximately 15 degrees Celsius.